k-mack/k-mack.github.io/content/post/20211224-techniques-for-writing-docs.md

-Looking back, this rigid word processing environment eased the contribution and merging process in the sense that, for example, you didn't have Bob breaking his sections into separate Word documents while Nancy confined her contributions to one document but wrote a sentence per line.
+Looking back, this rigid word processing environment eased the contribution and merging process in the sense that, for example, you didn't have Bob breaking his sections into separate Word documents while Nancy confined her contributions to one document but wrote each sentence on a separate line.
 Transitioning from Word to markup introduced "developer chaos" in managing documentation contributions.
 This chaos mirrors that which is experienced with coding best practices and styles.

-After a bit of back in forth about how to manage the flexibility of markup languages, I found some core techniques that help me write good and maintainable documentation.
+After a bit of back in forth about how to manage the flexibility of markup languages, I found some core techniques that helped me write good and maintainable documentation.

 ## Techniques for Writing Docs